Document // OPENAURA-01 pradelgorithm/openaura

 Markdown is the artifact.

-The update should live beside the work, in version control, as a durable project history.
-Dashboards can help, but the canonical brief should be reviewable, diffable, and owned by the repo.
+The canonical update should live beside the work as versioned Markdown.
+Dashboards can help, but the durable project history should be reviewable, diffable, and owned by the repo.

 R.10Authority